-The scan involves some X-ray exposure and the use of a small amount of radioactive tracer.
+The scan involves some X-ray exposure and the administration of a small amount of radioactive material.
 This will only remain in your body for a few hours.
 This small amount of radiation will not cause you any side effects.
+However we would advise you to follow the points below as a further guide.

-We recommend that you drink more than usual, about 1 to 2 pints of water, over the rest of the day to help wash the tracer out of your body.

-Because of the radioactive injection, we ask you to minimise close contact with other members of the public (particularly children, babies or pregnant people) for about 8 hours after you leave.
-This means not having a child sitting next to you or on your knee during this period.

-If you are planning to travel home on public transport and your journey time is more than 2 hours, please let us know this before your injection.
+- We recommend that you drink more than usual, about 1 to 2 pints of water throughout the rest of the day.
+This helps to wash the radioactive material out of your body. - Because of the radioactive injection, we ask you to minimise close contact with other members of the public (particularly children, babies or pregnant people) for about 8 hours after you leave.
+This means not having a child sitting next to you or on your knee during this period. - If you are planning to travel home on public transport and your journey time is more than 2 hours, please let us know this before your injection.